ariespirgel/ariespirgel/content/authors/admin/_index.md

 superuser: true
 ---

 My background is in cognitive psychology, and for my [dissertation research](https://link.springer.com/article/10.1007/s10648-014-9290-2), I examined how writing helps (or doesn't help) people learn new information.
-I have worked in higher education since 2011, and in 2019, I became [certified by RStudio](https://education.rstudio.com/trainers/) to teach the [tidyverse](https://www.tidyverse.org/).
-I am available to train groups and individuals to learn R and the tidyverse, either in-person or virtually.
+I have worked in  education since 2011, and I am [certified by RStudio](https://education.rstudio.com/trainers/) to teach the [tidyverse](https://www.tidyverse.org/).
+I am available to train groups or individuals to learn R and the tidyverse, and to consult with organizations to help them meet their data analytic needs.